© ericdentinger.com

 I'm just going home

-Classical music has often been inspired by the traditional or popular repertoire: it is quite the opposite for this piece that was adapted for Scottish bagpipe from the main theme of the second Movement of Dvořák's New World Symphony (1893).
+Classical music has often been inspired by the traditional or popular repertoire: for this piece, it is the opposite that has occurred since it is an adaptation for Scottish bagpipes of the main theme of the second movement (Largo) of the magnificent New World Symphony composed in 1893 by Antonín Dvořák (1841-1904).

-It is not the only example in the repertoire for Highland bagpipe: you may also have a look at The Green Hills Of Tyrol, adapted from Rossini's operas.
+This is not the only example of this type in the Scottish bagpipe repertoire: you can also discover The Green Hills Of Tyrol on this site, in an adaptation of Rossini's operas.

-It can be interpreted for funerals but its positive and light-filled purpose - due in part to the major mode - brings it very close to the famous Amazing Grace, authorising in my opinion the use in other circumstances...
+It can be interpreted on the occasion of funerals but its positive and light-filled purpose - due in part to the major mode - brings it very close to the famous Amazing Grace, authorising in my opinion the use in other circumstances...

 SLOW AIR